-Fisheries managers have set the ground rules for early 2025 spring chinook salmon fishing on the Columbia River.
+Fisheries managers have added more fishing days to the 2025 spring chinook salmon fishing on the Columbia River.

-Starting March 1 and going through April 6, the daily bag limit will be two hatchery salmon or steelhead, one of those can be a fin-clipped chinook salmon.
+The daily bag limit remains two hatchery salmon or steelhead, one of those can be a fin-clipped chinook salmon.

-Boats may fish from Buoy 10 up below Beacon Rock, about four-mile below Bonneville Dam.
+Boats may fish from Buoy 10 up below Beacon Rock, about four miles below Bonneville Dam.
 Bank anglers can fish farther up to the deadlines below the dam.

-Above Bonneville Dam, spring salmon fishing will run from April 1 through April 26 with similar regulations.
+Above Bonneville Dam, early spring salmon fishing was set for April 1 through April 26 with similar regulations.

-It’s worth noting that fisheries managers keep track of actual fish numbers as the season goes along.
+It’s worth noting that fisheries managers will continue to keep track of actual fish numbers and catches as the season goes along.
 If the run looks strong enough, additional salmon fishing opportunities might open up later in the spring.

 I also fish for spring chinook in the lower Willamette River, which isn’t subject to the same mid-season closures as the Columbia.

-Read the Columbia River Fishery Notice setting the rules for all of the official details, including full descriptions of the closed areas.
+Read the April 9 Columbia River Fishery Notice setting the latest rules for all of the official details, including full descriptions of the closed areas.

 Book a 2025 spring chinook salmon fishing guide or charter here